UCL/NextBrain-Case-2/README.md

 ### Histology

 This directory contains data on the histology space at 0.1mm in-plane resolution.
+This resolution has been used in the 3D histology reconstruction pipeline.
 For each block, we provide the following data:
- - __slices_HE__: HE stained slices non-linearly aligned to the corresponding MRI section (.jpg extension).
+ - __slices_LFB__: histology slices stained using LFB and non-linearly aligned to the corresponding MRI section (.jpg extension).
- - __slices_LFB__: LFB stained slices non-linearly aligned to the corresponding MRI section (.jpg extension).
+ - __slices_HE__: histology slices stained using HE and non-linearly aligned to the corresponding MRI section (.jpg extension).
- - __slices_MRI__: MRI sections corresponding to histology slices (.jpg extension).
+ - __slices_MRI__: masked MRI sections corresponding to histology slices (.jpg extension).
  - __slices_labels__: structure labels delineated on the LFB slice and non-linearly aligned to the corresponding MRI section (.png extension).
  - __slices_labels_npz__: structure labels delineated on the LFB slice and non-linearly aligned to the corresponding MRI section (.npz extension).
  - __matrix.txt__: affine matrix that relates the block (stack of images) and the MR image.